dalonsodev/DrinkWise/README.md

 - **CSS Units:** Using `rem` for font sizes, `em` for margins/paddings, and `px` for border-radius to ensure accessibility and responsiveness.
 - **Cocktail Count and Filters:** Added a cocktail count display with a highlighted number in gold (--accent) for better UX, along with a subtle "Clear filters" button that appears only when filters are active.
 - **Filter Logic Abstraction:** Extracted filter logic into a custom hook (useDrinkFilters) and UI into FilterControls to improve modularity and maintainability.
+- **Cocktails Carousel:** Fully responsive carousel to show full cocktail list without vertical scroll
+   - **Click to Show Cocktail Details:** Implemented useEffect with state that reveals ingredients and allergens lists.
+   - **Click Outside to Close Details:** Implemented useEffect with event listener in the whole document to close details tapping anywhere outside of the card to improve UX
+   - **Card Details (Only 1):** Implemented useEffect with state to allow details shown in just one card, achieving better consistency and UX while browsing the cocktail menu.
+   - **CSS Transitions in DrinkCards:** Improved visual UX by using smooth transitions with strategic delays.
 - **Quiz Implementation:**
    - **Multilingual Standardization:** ANSWER_MAP converts Spanish/English answers to English keys for precise filtering
    - **Conditional Logic:** Separate filters for alcohol (occasion+style+spirit) vs no-alcohol (flavor+texture)